 I am offering one possible solution to taming your monkey mind today.
 It is the art of doodling.
 Many of us grew up doodling in our notebooks while the teacher talked (long before schools had laptops and IPads instead of pencil and paper).
 It wasn’t even about what you were creating and you usually didn’t even have a plan where your pencil would go next.
 It was all about what doodling did for our active, distracted brains.

 If you haven’t already heard of it, the Zentangle Method is way to create non-representational and unplanned images by drawing a combination of structured patterns of dots, lines, simple curves, S-curves and orbs.
-I first saw a Zentangle workbook at Michaels a few years ago.
+I first saw a Zentangle workbook at Michaels Arts and Crafts store a few years ago.
 It looked fun and easy.
 Once I began to learn more about it, I discovered that there are courses and groups that meet to zentangle as well.
 And drawing on tiles is actually the preferred way to zentangle because you can just move the tile square around as you go.

 Being a 7 on the enneagram, I have often had a scattered mind.
 Zentangling has been one way that I have entered into a meditative state of mindfulness.
 Because I am using structured patterns, I have found that those boundaries help me to maintain focus while at the same time freeing my brain up to be creative.